fssa-batch3/sec_c_sec_c_hemanath.muralikrishnan__corejava_project_2/README.md

 ## Milestone -1

 In Milestone-1, we will focus on implementing the backend logic and functionalities to support the Product CRUD operations.
-This will enable farmers to add their products to the platform, update product details if needed, and manage their product inventory.
-Additionally, we will implement validation checks and unit tests to ensure the robustness of the system.

 ### Key Tasks